-Pursuant to the provisions of the Directive of the European Parliament and of the Council and the Ordinance on waste management from the production of titanium dioxide, collectors and authorised persons it is prohibited to:
+Pursuant to the provisions of the Directive of the European Parliament and of the Council and the Ordinance on waste management from the production of titanium dioxide, collectors, and authorised persons are prohibited to:

-- releasing production waste into the marine environment, which also includes digging into the seabed, i.e. submerging the waste,
+- release production waste into the marine environment, which also includes digging into the seabed, i.e. submerging the waste,

-- disposal of production waste on or in the ground,
+- dispose of production waste on or in the ground, and

 WASTE POLYCHLORINATED BIPHENYL (PCB) AND POLYCHLORINATED TERPHENYL (PCT)